 Information for Tenants

-What does this mean for the tenants?
+What does a Notice of Intent to Sell mean for the tenants?

 This notification allows for tenants to become aware of the potential sale of their building from the date the notice is posted.